-To better understand the functions of the X.25 NPSI, it may be helpful to define the following terms.
+To better understand the functions of the X.25 NCP Packet Switching Interface it may be helpful to define the following terms.
 More detailed information for SNA terms can be found in the SNA Concepts and Products manual, GC30-3072.

-A Host Node is a node in the network that contains a system services control point (SSCP); for example, a System/370 computer with OS/VS2 and ACF/VTAM.
+A host node is a node in the network that contains a system services control point (SSCP); for example, a System/370 computer with OS/VS2 and ACF/VTAM.

-A Peripheral Node is a node in the network that has less processing capability than a host node and uses logical addressing for routing.
+A peripheral node is a node in the network that has less processing capability than a host node and uses logical addressing for routing.
 A peripheral node can be a cluster controller or a terminal.

-An X.28 Start-Stop DTE refers to a start-stop device which conforms to CCITT Recommendation X.28.
-This recommendation is described in Chapter 2.
+An X.28 start-stop DTE refers to a start-stop device which conforms to CCITT Recommendation X.28.
+This recommendation and examples of X.28 start-stop DTEs are described under "SNA Host Node-to-X.28 Start-Stop DTE (Integrated PAD)" on page 2-9.